alpaker/fill-column-indicator/README.markdown

 * If you'd like the rule to be drawn using fci-rule-character even on graphical displays, set `fci-always-use-textual-rule` to a non-nil value.

+* If you'd like the rule to be drawn at a column other than the fill-column, set `fci-fill-column` to a non-nil value.
+This is useful if you want a fill-column of, say, 70 or 72 characters for wrapping flowing blocks of text such as code comments, but want a vertical rule at, say, 80 or 100 characters to indicate the maximum line length for lines of code.

 These variables (as well as those in the next section) can be given buffer-local bindings.